 Combine \cite[Proposition I.4.8.5(4)]{Ogu} and Lemma \ref{conserv.2} to show that the pushout of $\theta$ along $P\to P'$ is saturated too.
 Use \cite[Lemma II.3.5]{zbMATH07027475} to deduce that the projection $f'$ is saturated.
 The cokernel of $P^\gp \to P'^\gp$ is isomorphic to $P^\gp$, which is torsion free since $P$ is sharp.
 Together with \cite[Theorem IV.3.1.8]{Ogu}, we see that $g$ is Kummer log smooth. \end{proof}

 \begin{proposition} Let $f\colon X\to S$ be a morphism of fs log schemes.
-Then there exists a log smooth morphism $g\colon S'\to S$ such that $g^*$ is conservative and the projection $f'\colon X\times_S S'\to S'$ is saturated. \end{proposition} \begin{proof} By \cite[Proposition 4.2.3]{logA1}, there exists a dividing Zariski cover $u\colon U\to S$ such that the projection $X\times_S U\to U$ is exact.
-Proposition \ref{extension.3} shows that $u^*$ is conservative.
+Then there exists a log smooth morphism $g\colon S'\to S$ such that $u^*$ is conservative for every pullback $u\colon Y\times_S S'\to Y$ of $g$ and the projection $f'\colon X\times_S S'\to S'$ is saturated. \end{proposition} \begin{proof} By \cite[Proposition 4.2.1]{logA1}, there exists a dividing Zariski cover $p\colon U\to S$ such that the projection $X\times_S U\to U$ is exact.
+Proposition \ref{extension.3} shows that $p^*$ is conservative.
 Apply Proposition \ref{conserv.5} to this projection to conclude. \end{proof}

 For a morphism of fs log schemes $f\colon X\to S$, we set

 see \cite[Definition II.1.1.10(2)]{Ogu}.